• Skip to primary navigation

 Instructions

-• Preheat the oven to 400°F and drizzle the bottom of a sheet pan with olive oil.
+• Soften the potatoes.
+Preheat the oven to 400°F and drizzle the bottom of a sheet pan with olive oil.
 Place the potatoes on the pan and once the oven is ready, roast them until they're tender, about 25 minutes.
 A fork should easily slide in and out, and the skin should be beginning to wrinkle.
 When you remove them from the oven, turn the heat up to 425°F.

-• Once the potatoes come out of the oven, use a smooth meat mallet or the bottom of a your smallest sauté pan to gently press down on the potatoes.
+• Smash and roast.
+Once the potatoes come out of the oven, use a smooth meat mallet or the bottom of your smallest sauté pan to gently press down on the potatoes.
 They will crack and become flat on both sides.
 Sprinkle with a bit of salt and pepper and place them in the now 425°F oven until the undersides of the potatoes are becoming golden, about 10 minutes.
 Then flip them over and continue to roast until golden, about another 10 minutes.

 • Remove the pan from the oven and add a small dollop of the prepared garlic-herb butter to each potato.
 Let it melt and serve!